Nexus357ZA/ubuntu-eks-ami/README.md

-# ubuntu-eks-ami
-Packer configuration for building a custom EKS AMI
 # Ubuntu based Amazon EKS AMI Build

 This repository contains resources and configuration scripts for building a custom Ubuntu 18.04 based Amazon EKS AMI with [HashiCorp Packer](https://www.packer.io/).
 This is based on [Amazon EKS AMI Build Specification](https://github.com/awslabs/amazon-eks-ami) which is the same configuration that Amazon EKS uses to create the official Amazon EKS-optimized AMI.
-Changes were made
+Changes were made to ensure that the appropriate packages are installed and modifications made to align with Ubuntu path names and default file locations

 ## Setup